Table of Contents

 - Annamaet Ultra Dry Dog Food: The ingredients of this dog food include chicken meal, brown rice, chicken fat, whole dry eggs, and herring meal.
 It has iron proteinate that helps in your dog’s body absorption.
 At the same time, it has cranberries and spinach as a source of anti-oxidant.

-- Blue Wilderness Adult Salmon: This dry dog food boast of containing deboned salmon, which carries protein and omega-3 fatty acids.
+- Blue Wilderness Adult Salmon: This dry dog food boasts of containing deboned salmon, which carries protein and omega-3 fatty acids.
 It blends whole meats and meat meals which your dog would enjoy eating.
 It does not contain any grain, artificial flavors, colors, or additives.
 Also, it has five various probiotic bacteria to keep your dog’s digestive system healthy.

-- Solid Gold High-Protein with Duck: This food contains 16 nutrient packed super-foods, and is low on carbohydrates.
+- Solid Gold High-Protein with Duck: This food contains 16 nutrient-packed super-foods, and is low on carbohydrates.
 It primarily includes duck, chicken meal, and turkey meal to give your dog a protein boost.
 Healthy fats like sesame oil and almond oil are included in the pack.
 The food is designed for active adult dogs.

 - Fromm Four-Star Beef Frittata Veg: Known as a premium dog food, it comprises of high-quality real beef and other ingredients that are rich in protein such as whole eggs, pork meat meal, and beef liver.
 Since it is grain-free, the carbohydrates are offset by potatoes instead of corn or wheat.